rohitg1594/face-classification/README.md

 Nanonets - Face classification interview problem.

 ## Setup
 Run ```./setup.sh``` to setup the data dir.
-It will download the data from LFW's website.
-Depending on internet connection, might take some time.
+It will download the data from LFW's website and install all the dependencies.
+Depending on internet connection, it might take some time.

 ## Dataset
 The dataset is constructed based on the pairs.txt file on LFW website.
 It is split into 10 subsets of 600 pairs each.